Aunsiels/Mesh_Bee/doc/documentation.md

 	API_i32AtCmdProc(aj, 5);

 You have other functions in firmware_at_api.h and firmware_api_pack.h but for now I do not find them useful.
 Explore the code if you have to go in more details.

+### First Experiments

+Here I will try to explain the first experiments I did when I received the MeshBees.
+I began with an simple hello word, with a LED.

+#### Hello World !